anishathalye/dotbot/README.md

 configuration, instead of specifying source locations directly, targets are mapped to extended configuration dictionaries.
-These dictionaries map `path` to the source path, specify `create` as `true` if the parent directory should be created if necessary, and specify `force` as `true` if the file or directory should be forcibly linked.
+These dictionaries map `path` to the source path, specify `create` as `true` if the parent directory should be created if necessary, specify `relink` as `true` if incorrect symbolic links should be automatically overwritten, and specify `force` as `true` if the file or directory should be forcibly linked.

 #### Example